 Live Christmas/ Holiday Tree Recycling

-Alternatively, residents can drop off cut, live Christmas trees to the Public Convenience Center located on Brown Station Road in Upper Marlboro.
+Residents may also drop off holiday trees and other yard trim at the Public Convenience Center on Brown Station Road in Upper Marlboro during operating hours.

 Please be sure to remove all artificial items and decorations.